amirjalali1/AnycastHealthChecker/README.md

 **AnyCast HealthCheker** monitors a service by doing periodic health checks and, based on the result, instructing [Bird](https://bird.network.cz/) daemon to either advertise or withdraw the route to reach it.
 As a result Bird will only advertise routes for healthy services.
 Routes for both IPv4 and IPv6 addresses are supported.

+You can easily extend the AnyCast HealthCheck by adding a monitor.

+Monitors are configurable through a json file aoosettings.json .

+There are currently five monitors, Network Bandwitch monitor, Cpu usage monitor,Memory  usage monitor,Nginx availabilty monitor,Nginx responsiveness monitor

 Bird must be configured in a certain way to interface properly with anycast-healthchecker.
 The configuration is detailed later in this document.

 AnyCastHealthCheker is a .Net Core program, which runs in background.